-Hal Hayes, Disadvantaged Business Enterprise Liaison, is responsible for implementing all aspects of the DBE program: Hal Hayes, email@example.com, (336) 222-5014.
+Sonjia Cross, CLGPO, Disadvantaged Business Enterprise Liaison, is responsible for implementing all aspects of the DBE program: She can be reached at email to: email@example.com or call: (336) 222-5006.

 Implementation of the DBE program is afforded the same priority as compliance with all other legal obligations incurred by Link Transit in its financial assistance agreements with the DOT.
-Link Transit has disseminated this policy statement to the Governing Board of the Link Transit and all of the components of the organization.
+Link Transit has disseminated this policy statement to the Burlington City Council, Link Transit and all of the components of the organization.
 We have distributed this statement to DBE and non-DBE business communities that perform work for us on DOT-assisted contracts.
 Click here to review the Link Transit DBE Policy.

 City of Burlington Disadvantaged Business Enterprise (DBE) Program

 FY 2022-2024 Disadvantaged Business Enterprise (DBE) Goal and Public Outreach Meeting

 The City of Burlington, NC is updating its DBE triennial goal methodology for Fiscal Years 2022-2024 to support an overall goal of 0.11%.
 As part of the goal setting, the City of Burlington through Link Transit will be holding a public outreach meeting on Wednesday, August 25th, 2021 from 10:00 a.m. to 11:00 a.m. via Remote Zoom Meeting.

 After registering, you will receive a confirmation email containing information about joining the meeting.

 The City of Burlington encourages any interested persons to provide comments regarding the updated proposed DBE goal methodology during the open comment period.
 Written comments should be submitted in writing to the City of Burlington’s Planning & Transportation Department the following ways.